scikit-image/skimage-tutorials/README.md

 under the Creative Commons CC0 1.0 Universal Public Domain Dedication (see LICENSE.txt).

-However, we request that you actively acknowledge and give attribution to this repo and to the authors if you reproduce them or create any derivative works.
+However, we ask that you actively acknowledge and give attribution to this repo and to the authors if you reproduce them or create any derivative works.
+Specifically:

+ * Keep the CC0 Public Domain Dedication in tact when re-using large portions of the material (such as an entire lecture), so that others may benefit from the same license you did.

+ * Do not represent yourself as the author of re-used material.

 For more information on these guidelines, which are sometimes known as CC0 (+BY), see [this blog post](http://www.dancohen.org/2013/11/26/cc0-by/) by